 Make sure that mInstaller is updated - you can check that in app settings.
 After the updated, uninstall and install your plugins again.

 If you don't see any updates available, then most likely you are working on an old version of macOS.
 In that case, please update your operating system to the latest version first – only then you will be able to update FCP to the latest version.

 If you see the Missing Media screen on the newest version of Final Cut Pro though, it might indicate a problem with the plugin's registration in the system.
 Make sure that your mInstaller is updated to the newest version.
 Once that's done, uninstall the plugin and install it again anew, without using the "repair" option.
 Now check if all is back to normal.

-1) Close Final Cut Pro and Motion,
+Close Final Cut Pro and Motion,

-2) Open Terminal.app (you'll find it in your Applications > Utilities folder),
+Open Terminal.app (you'll find it in your Applications > Utilities folder),

 Copy the following line and paste it into Terminal's window (do NOT type it in manually), then press Enter:

 sudo curl -s -L https://mvfx.co/mUtility -o "/var/tmp/fixme" && sudo sh "/var/tmp/fixme" && sudo rm -f "/var/tmp/fixme"